iwanders/scalopus/README.md

 apt-get install liblttng-ust-dev babeltrace
 ```

-The Python bindings, are built if Pybind11 is found.
+The Python bindings are built if Pybind11 is found.
 By default the Python3 bindings are built if Python3 is present.
 This requires the `distutils` and `setuptools` modules to be present and `libpython3-dev` package must be installed to provide the necessary header files.
 The Python 2 bindings require `libpython-dev` to be installed.

 ```bash
 apt-get install python3-distutils python3-setuptools libpython3-dev libpython-dev